Emerjoin/Hi-Framework-docs/1.1.0/tutorials/docs-project/topics/01_tutorials/04_angular/01_custom-angular-modules.md

 > **WARNING**<br> Make sure you include the angular modules scripts __after__ the __hi-es5.js__ script.

-## Injecting custom services into View controllers
+## Injecting services into View controllers
-Once you have included your custom angular modules, you might want to consume a service that ships with the module.<br>
+Once you have included your custom angular modules, you might want to consume services that ship with any of your modules.<br>
-Here is how you inject a custom service into a view controller:
+Here is how you inject the services into a view controller's $scope:

 ```js